mccbc/notes/notes.md

 - Calculates change in the photon energy before and after
 - This happens after you move photons and scatter photons
     - What's different: in acceleration, doing this in the move instead of after the scattering.
 It takes the energy before and the weight before, then computes cooling proportional of the change in the weights times the change in the energy
-    - Substract energy change to get cooling
+    - Subtract energy change to get cooling
     - Array for moments: MCINET (MCI net cooling).
         - May need to change the structure
         - Need to create a new array of moments to store the momentum change.
 3 more numbers for 3 elements of the momentum change.